meters-on-demand/MonD/README.md

 Information for developers

+## Adding your skin to MonD

+Make a GitHub repository for your skin.
+Add a release with an .rmskin package included and ask for the main repository to be updated.
+You may also run `.\mond.ps1 update your/skin` yourself and make a pull request.

 ## Scraping rainmeter-skins topic to skins.json

-Make a new script called `.env.ps1` in #ROOTCONFIGPATH# and put your GitHub [Personal Access Token](https://github.com/settings/tokens) in there like this:
+Make a new script called `.env.ps1` in #ROOTCONFIGPATH# and put a GitHub [Personal Access Token](https://github.com/settings/tokens) in there like this:

 ```ps1
 $TOKEN = ConvertTo-SecureString -String "ghp_yourTokenGoesHere" -AsPlainText -Force